Special Event Information

 Noise.
 As a general rule, a Special Event Permit issued for an event held within the Downtown Entertainment District, shall allow for amplified music between 10:00 a.m. and midnight of that day.
 However, the hours may be more limited if special conditions or circumstances arise.
 Special Events held outside of the Downtown Entertainment District shall only allow amplified music with prior approval from the Chief of Police and Public Works Director.

 Permit Fees.
-If the event requires alcohol, food or tent permits the administrative fee of $30 will be waived.
 A Special Event Permit shall not be issued until copies of the additional approved permits have been attached to the Special Event Permit Application Form.

 - If alcoholic beverages are to be sold or served, they may be sold, served and possessed only in accordance with state law and local ordinances.
 If liquor is to be sold, a liquor license issued by the City of Urbana Mayor’s Office shall be required.